NMR is an acronym for No Molds Required.

 The NMR technology is ideally suited for quantities ranging from a 5 piece prototype build to 5000 piece blanket orders.

 Envision Plastics can make plastic housings and enclosures that are dust and moisture resistant.
 It is up to our client to test and certify the enclosure if necessary.

 The best solutions are digital printing or silk-screening the connector cutouts.
 The logo may be crisply printed or a pocket recess can be made to accept a decal.

 Our standard prototyping lead-time is dependent on both the complexity of the plastic part and engineering workload.
-The typical prototype has a lead-time of approximately three weeks.
+The typical prototype has a lead-time of approximately four weeks.
 A four week lead-time is typical for production orders.

 That is not a problem.
 We work with coating vendors that will apply a thin layer of copper, nickel or silver to the desired surfaces.
 We have two ways that we apply the coating.
 The first is to spray the sheet of plastic prior to fabrication.
 This eliminates the need to mask the part and ensures an even coating coverage.
 The joints can be touched up if it is deemed necessary.
 The other way is to have the coating applied after the part is built.
 This requires more masking and is more expensive.

 Envision Plastics does not have a stock enclosure.
 All of the plastic enclosures that we produce are custom designed to fulfill the needs of our customer.